So what is Sepsis?

 Who can get it sepsis?

-Anyone can get Sepsis it does not discriminate over age or gender but some people are more vulnerable than others.
+Anyone can get Sepsis.
+It does not discriminate based on age or gender, but some people are more vulnerable than others.

 How can you spot sepsis?